• Skip to main content

 25/02/2026

-To strengthen respectful, trauma informed maternity care across South Metropolitan Health Service (SMHS), a new Birth Trauma Advisory Committee has been formed.
+Aimed at strengthening respectful, trauma-informed maternity care across South Metropolitan Health Service (SMHS), a new Birth Trauma Advisory Committee has been established.

-The committee will follow on from the Fiona Stanley Fremantle Hospitals Group ‘Making the Changes’ working group.
-It aims to support models of care so birthing people and their families feel psychologically safe before, during and after birth.
+Following on from the Fiona Stanley Fremantle Hospitals Group (FSFHG) Making the Changes working group, the SMHS Birth Trauma Advisory Committee aims to support maternity models of care to enable every woman and their family to feel psychologically safe throughout pregnancy, birth, and the postnatal period.

-The committee brings together clinical knowledge from multiple disciplines, system leadership and consumer voices to offer area-wide strategic advice.
-This will guide improvements in prevention, recognition, and responses to birth trauma.
+The committee, which will formally commence this month, will bring together clinical expertise, system leadership and consumer voices to provide multidisciplinary, area-wide strategic advice to guide coordinated improvements in prevention, recognition, and response to birth trauma.

-Consumer representative Amy brings lived experience of birth trauma to the committee.
+Consumer representative Amy O ’Meagher brings lived experience of birth trauma to the committee.

 “I’m involved in this project because I believe women’s voices are central to creating meaningful change," Amy said.

-SMHS Strategic Program Manager Christine Atkinson said the committee was about listening to consumers and making sure their experiences shape maternity care.
+SMHS Strategic Program Manager Christine Atkinson said the establishment of the committee was about listening to women and ensuring their experiences shape how maternity care is delivered.

-“Birth trauma review is not just about better clinical results – it’s about whether people feel safe, heard and supported during a big moment in their lives.
+“Birth trauma is not just about improving clinical outcomes – it’s about whether women feel safe, heard and supported during one of the most significant moments of their lives,” Christine said.

-This committee is key achievement in SMHS area-wide work to increase the safety, quality and experience of maternity care.
-This work supports the strategic priorities of patient-centred care, clinical excellence, and integrated, multidisciplinary service delivery.
+This committee represents a key milestone in SMHS’s area-wide program of work to strengthen maternity care quality, safety, and experience, and aligns with the strategic priorities of patient-centred care, clinical excellence, and integrated, multidisciplinary service delivery.

-If you or someone you know has lived experience and wants to help shape SMHS maternity services, read how to express your interest (external PDF 168KB).
+If you or someone you know is interested in shaping the future of SMHS maternity services, the committee is seeking two consumer advocates with lived experience.
+Read how to express your interest (PDF 168KB).

 Previous Next

-Last Updated: 25/02/2026
+Last Updated: 05/03/2026

 • Facebook